K.I.Z: Political commitment

 In February 2010 K.I.Z uploaded a YouTube video in which they called people to participate in the anti-fascist protest Dresden Nazifrei (Nazi-free Dresden).
-On March 8, 2011, it was announced that Maxim and Nico would run in the 2011 Berlin state election as leading candidates for Die Partei in the Berlin borough of Friedrichshain-Kreuzberg.
+On 8 March 2011, it was announced that Maxim and Nico would run in the 2011 Berlin state election as leading candidates for Die Partei in the Berlin borough of Friedrichshain-Kreuzberg.
 In 2016 they once more were leading candidates for Die PARTEI for the Berlin state election in the same borough.
 In September 2018 K.I.Z participated in a concert with other artists and bands in the German city of Chemnitz to make a statement against far-right protests and anti-immigrant violence.
 The show was attended by 65,000 people.
+In September 2025 K.I.Z was the final musical act in a pro-Palestine demonstration in Berlin attended by between 60,000 and 100,000 people.